megalord1024/megalord1024/README.md

-# Hello, I'm Megalord :wave:
+# Hello, I'm Ardila Leiver :wave:
 I am an experienced and skilled full stack developer with a specialization in blockchain, smart contract development, and NFTs.
 With over 6 years of remote work experience, I have a proven track record of delivering successful projects.

 In terms of front-end development, I am proficient in working with modern frameworks such as React and Vue.
 I have a deep understanding of responsive design principles and can create visually appealing applications that function seamlessly across various devices.